dongliang3571/Web-Network-Notes/README.md

 #### How HTTPS/TLS works between browser and http server

 1. Http server creates a CRS using tools like openssl and ask a CA to sign it with CA private key.
-2. CA agrees and sign the CRS and return it back as a TSL certificate(CA signed certificate), which is a combination of a CRS and signed CRS
+2. CA agrees and sign the CRS and return it back as a TSL certificate(CA signed certificate), which is a combination of a CRS and a digital signature CRS
 3. The http server installs the certificate
 4. When a browser requests a https resource, TSL certifcate is send to browser first
 5. The browser checks the CA from the TSL certificate and all built-in CAs in the browser, make sure the CA from the http server is trusted.